tholeb/fivemClothingUtil/README.md

 ## How to stream addon clothes and ped props for mp freemode models

-[That's how !](https://forum.cfx.re/t/how-to-streaming-addon-clothes-and-ped-props-for-mp-freemode-models/458854?u=tholeb) _(I'll need to have the same structure for the script to works like it should)_
+[That's how !](https://forum.cfx.re/t/how-to-streaming-addon-clothes-and-ped-props-for-mp-freemode-models/458854?u=tholeb) _(You'll need to have the same structure for the script to works like it should)_

 ## Requirements